Postmodernism Generator

 The Postmodernism Generator is a computer program that automatically produces "close imitations" of postmodernist writing.
 It was written in 1996 by Andrew C. Bulhak of Monash University using the Dada Engine, a system for generating random text from recursive grammars.
 A free version is also hosted online.
 The essays are produced from a formal grammar defined by a recursive transition network.

 Responses

-It was mentioned by biologist Richard Dawkins in the conclusion to his article "Postmodernism Disrobed" (1998) for the scientific journal Nature, reprinted in his book A Devil's Chaplain (2004).
+The Postmodernism Generator was mentioned by biologist Richard Dawkins in the conclusion to his article "Postmodernism Disrobed" (1998) for the scientific journal Nature, reprinted in his book A Devil's Chaplain (2004).